David00/rpi-power-monitor/README.md

         cd rpi-power-monitor
         pip3 install -r requirements.txt

+### Next Steps

-8. That's it!
-Head to the project Wiki's [Quickstart section](https://github.com/David00/rpi-power-monitor/wiki#quick-start--table-of-contents) to get started with some real measurements!
-(Note: The Wiki is still being constructed as of April 13, 2020.
-Check back frequently for updates).
+Head to the project Wiki's [Quickstart section](https://github.com/David00/rpi-power-monitor/wiki#quick-start--table-of-contents) to get started on the rest of the setup process.

 ---